ludaludaed/KECS/README.md

 This way of creating an entity allows you to reduce the number of side archetypes at the initial sequential assignment of entity components.
 ### 🕹️ System

 The system processes entities matching the filter.
 The system must implement the abstract class `SystemBase`.
-The system can also implement one of three interfaces `IUpdate`,` IFixedUpdate` and `ILateUpdate`.

 ```csharp
     public class SystemTest1 : SystemBase, IUpdate